Website

 Advanced Animations

-Something I love about both Showit and Webflow is they include animations.
+Something I love about Webflow is it includes advanced animations.
 Movement on a site creates a lot of immersion and adds visual interest.
 Showit does have a few animation options but I was looking for more advanced animations for my site.
 You can add multi layered animations and animations that happen over a longer period of time that would usually require JavaScript.
 But with a few clicks you can create hover and scroll animations that look like you coded them all day.
 I can’t wait to get creative in this way for future versions of my own site and for clients.

 Collections